The best practices within the world of SEO have been like a roller coaster over the past decade.

 While the exact reason for their concern is unclear, this particular issue is very important to Google.

 Be sure that none of your JS, CSS, or template files are blocked and you will immediately increase your standing in Google’s eyes.
+Check with your host customer support to ensure that no blocking is taking place.
+Even the best hosting companies get this wrong from time to time, so always check.

 While Google cannot ‘read’ images, their presence is still extremely important to your overall ranking.